hkh148/project_repo/README.md

 When asked, choose 203761333 as your root user password. (if you choose otherwise, certain files should be updated - explained later)

-connect to the server with this command:
+to connect to the server you can use this command:

 	mysql -u root -p

-and enter your password
+and enter your password, and then go wild with it but make sure to exit the database by typing 'quit' (without quotation marks)

 ### 4. Wikipedia Dump